zikula/core/docs/LayoutDesign/Themes/Dev/ComposerFile.md

 - license: (required) License name (string) or an array of license names (array of strings) under which the extension is provided.
 You must use the standardized identifier acronym for the license as defined by [Software Package Data Exchange](http://spdx.org/licenses/)
-- authors: (optional but recommended) an array of objects indicating author or group information
+- authors: (required) an array of objects indicating author or group information
 - autoload: (required) object defining psr-4 namespace object
 - require: (required) object defining bundle dependencies
 - extra: (required) the zikula object with required keys